Pochuant/NYCtaxi/README.md

 ## License

-This project is licensed under the course project of CSCI585 at USC
+This repository is credited to the course project of CSCI585 at USC